Academic Writing Guides

 Let’s consider a sample of argumentative essay on how social media enhances connectivity:

-In the digital age, social media has emerged as a powerful tool that transcends geographical boundaries, connecting individuals from diverse backgrounds and providing a platform for an array of voices to be heard.
+In the digital age, social media has emerged as a powerful tool that transcends geographical boundaries, connecting individuals from diverse backgrounds, and providing a platform for an array of voices to be heard.
 While critics argue that social media fosters division and amplifies negativity, it is essential to recognize the positive aspects of this digital revolution and how it enhances connectivity by providing a platform for diverse voices to flourish.

 While criticisms of social media abound, it is crucial to recognize its positive impact on connectivity and the amplification of diverse voices.
 Social media transcends physical and cultural barriers, connecting people across the globe and providing a platform for marginalized voices to be heard.
 By fostering open dialogue and facilitating the exchange of ideas, social media contributes to a more interconnected and empowered society.
 Embracing the positive aspects of social media allows us to harness its potential for positive change and collective growth.